MUSAMMADJASMEEN/SOC-Brute-Force---login-Detection/logs/incident-report.md

 ## 6. Conclusion

-The activity triggered a high-severity alert because the number of failed login attempts reached the configured threshold.
+The activity triggered a high-severity alert because five failed login attempts from the same source IP reached the configured detection threshold.

-Further investigation is required before confirming that the account was compromised.
+A successful login from the same source IP occurred approximately 7 seconds after the final failed attempt.
+This increases the suspicion of possible account compromise.

+However, the simulated log data alone does not confirm that the activity was malicious or that the account was compromised.
+Further investigation and authorization verification are required.

 ## 7. Data Source